zakmayfield/blog-api/README.md

 ### Deploy

 - I need to figure out a way to deploy this server while still using `PostGraphile`.
 - Currently this server is functioning as an express/knex api.

 ## Returning an array of comments with the post

-- I need to figure out a way to join tables in a way that allows me to access the comments associated with the specific post
+- I need to figure out how to properly select comment rows to return them as one query when getting all posts

-- The logic that i have right now doesn't quite work so i will need to figure this out
+- Currently the table is joined but the data isn't flowing how i'm expecting

 ### **Routes**